Cheedubem/Learnable-Task-2/README.md

 git fetch and git pull are both commands in Git used to update your local repository with changes from a remote repository

 - Fetching retrieves the latest changes from the remote repository to your local repository, but it does not automatically update your working directory or merge the changes into your local branch.
+It is often used to see what changes exist in the remote repository without incorporating those changes into your current working branch.

 - Pulling also retrieves changes from the remote repository, but it goes further by automatically updating your working directory and merging the changes into your current local branch.
 It is a convenient way to fetch changes and apply them to your local working branch in a single command.

+## Explain in simple terms git rebase and the command for it

+Git rebase is a Git command that allows you to change the way your changes are added to a branch.
+It's like rearranging or rewriting your commit history.
+It's a way to organize your commits in a cleaner and more linear way.
+Instead of merging changes into a branch, it moves your changes to the tip of another branch and it can make your commit history look more straightforward and easier to understand.

+## Explain in simple terms git cherry-pick and the command for it

+Git cherry-pick is a Git command that allows you to pick specific commits from one branch and apply them to another branch.
+It's like selecting certain changes and copying them to a different branch.